dsgelab/Sex-Chromosome-Aneuploidy_PheWAS/README.md

 # Step 5: Visualization
 ## (1) PheWAS manhattan plots for each type of SCT
-## (2) comparison: males with an extra X versus males with an extra Y
+## (2) Comparison: males with an extra X versus males with an extra Y
-## (3) comparison: males with an extra X versus females with an extra X
+## (3) Comparison: males with an extra X versus females with an extra X